 Fried Potatoes Video Transcript

-Hi, it’s Kristi in the Rada Cutlery kitchen, and this is a recipe for fried potatoes.
+Hi, it’s Kristi in the Rada Cutlery kitchen, and this is a recipe for pan fried Russet potatoes.
 My mother would always make this recipe.
 She would boil potatoes, and if there were enough leftovers, she’d fry them.

 First, we’re going to dice 3 potatoes.
 I figure about 1 potato per person.
 I cut them in half, hold that half together, and then cut again.
 Usually you cut about 3 across.
 You take your knife and make nice squares.
 If they’re too big you go back and cut them again.
 There you have an easy, quick diced potato.
 Then cut into thirds and across the end.